MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-trust-prereqs.md

 ## Directory Synchronization ##
 The two directories used in hybrid deployments must be synchronized.
 You need Azure Active Directory Connect to synchronize user accounts in the on-premises Active Directory with Azure Active Directory.

-Organizations using older directory synchronization technology, such as DirSync or Azure AD sync need to upgrade to Azure AD Connect
+Organizations using older directory synchronization technology, such as DirSync or Azure AD sync, need to upgrade to Azure AD Connect.
+In case the schema of your local AD DS was changed since the last directory synchronization, you may need to [refresh directory schema](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-installation-wizard#refresh-directory-schema).

 ### Section Review
 > [!div class="checklist"]